chutium/spark-appliance/README.md

 | GET         | /get_job_status/{job_id} | Get status of a submitted Spark application or SQL query |
 | GET         | /get_job_output/{job_id} | Get outputs of a submitted Spark application or SQL query |

+This is only a list of API names, for more detail, such as parameters, please check the swagger definitions in [swagger.yaml](https://github.com/zalando/spark-appliance/blob/master/swagger.yaml).

 ### getting spark cluster info